 From Badmouthing Rajini, Trolling Sivakarthikeyan To Amplifying DMK Propaganda When AIADMK Was In Power: Meet RJ Balaji, A Virtue-Signalling Hypocrite Who Now Wants Political Netizens To Stick To Political Commentary

-It is ironical that RJ Balaji who had made a career out of criticizing film in his radio show and parroting DMK’s talk points on NEET, GST, Demonetization, Jallikattu and Cauvery issue, is now jittered about his films facing the wrath of netizens who are calling him out for his double standards.
+It is ironic that RJ Balaji, who had made a career out of criticizing films on his radio show and parroting DMK’s talk points on NEET, GST, Demonetization, Jallikattu and Cauvery issue, is now jittered about his films facing the wrath of netizens who are calling him out for his double standards.
 In this regard, here are a few examples of RJ Balaji’s hypocrisy.

 RJ Balaji Simping For The DMK